-Human Factors/Applied Cognition: Social Robotics and Embodied cognition in HCI
+Human Factors/Applied Cognition: Social Robotics, Embodied Cognition, Mind Perception, Trust in Human-Robot Teaming

-Eva Wiese is a cognitive psychologist interested in research on social neuroscience and embodied cognition and its application on Social Robotics and Design Thinking.
+Eva Wiese is Associate Professor in Human Factors interested in research on social neuroscience and embodied cognition and their application on social robotics and design thinking.
 She joined George Mason University in Fall 2013.
-Dr. Wiese holds a Masters Degree in Psychology from the Otto-Friedrich University of Bamberg, Germany and a Ph.D. in Neuroscience from the Ludwig-Maximilian University of Munich, Germany.
-In her Ph.D. work, Eva Wiese investigated how context information modulates attentional orienting to gaze direction using behavioral measures, eye tracking and EEG.
-She also has minors in Physics and Applied Computer Science.
-Her Master Thesis was awarded with the Push-Prize for the best dissertation at the University of Bamberg in 2009.
+Eva holds a Masters Degree in Psychology from the Otto-Friedrich University of Bamberg, Germany and a Ph.D. in Neuroscience from the Ludwig-Maximilian University of Munich, Germany.
+In her Ph.D. work, Eva investigated how context information modulates attentional orienting to gaze direction using behavioral measures, eye tracking and EEG.
+Eva is the head of the social and cognitive interactions (SCI) lab at GMU where she investigates the causes and effects of mind perception in human-robot interaction using behavioral, physiological and neural measures.

 Wiese, E., Zwickel, J., & Müller, H.J.
 (2013).
 The importance of social context information on the spatial specificity of gaze cuing.
 Attention, Perception & Psychophysics, 75(5), 967-982.